-Value stream mapping is a tool most often used by manufacturing companies to analyze and improve product cycle time.
-How does this method work?
+A value stream map is a tool most often used by manufacturing companies to analyze and improve product cycle time, but it can also be used for accounting close.
+What is value stream mapping?
 Value stream mapping identifies process activities wasting valuable time and resources.
 See our previous article here for more information on traditional value stream mapping.

 What a lot of people don’t know is value stream mapping can be used to improve accounting close cycle time and quality.
 The steps below outline how companies can utilize value stream analyses to eliminate waste and reduce time to close.